Cryptocurrency – could you require a HMRC disclosure

 There are, however, programs available that will calculate all gains by reference to HMRC’s guidance, simply by allowing them access to your data.
 Such programs can now be used to correct past filings, or file disclosures for years where no tax returns have been filed.

-As noted above, HMRC has already started targeting users of cryptocurrency, and we would urge anyone who has made a profit from cryptocurrency to speak to a member of our team to determine whether you have tax liabilities that need to be disclosed, before HMRC come knocking.
+As noted above, HMRC have already started targeting users of cryptocurrency, and we would urge anyone who has made a profit from cryptocurrency to seek professional advice to determine whether they have tax liabilities that need to be disclosed, before HMRC come knocking.